 Medical Services Coordinator: If the recommended surgery or procedure will be conducted in a physician's office or ambulatory surgical center (ASC) with a local topical anesthetic or a local subconjunctival lidocaine or retrobulbar injection, it is exempt from MSC coordination.
 Local TWC-VR staff may coordinate these medical services and must clearly document why this was coordinated at the local level.

-If the surgery or treatment is required to be sent to the regional MSC, frequent communication between the MSC and local TWC-VR staff is advised.
+If the surgery or treatment is required to be sent to the MSC, frequent communication between the MSC and local TWC-VR staff is advised.

 Local Medical Consultant: Due to the nature of eye surgeries and treatments being low-risk procedures and to create more efficient and timely services for customers, a local medical consultant (LMC) review is not required for eye surgeries or treatments.